-There are students at all levels of study (undergraduate, masters or doctoral, and post-doctoral) participating in research in the lab.
-The lab prides itself in being an interesting, challenging and rewarding place for students to work and learn.
-It is also a place where students can gain mentoring from Prof. O'Neill, visiting postdoctoral researchers, and senior students.
+Students at all levels of study (undergraduate, masters or doctoral, and post-doctoral) have been engaged in research and outreach activities conducted in the lab over the years.
+My lab prides itself in being an interesting, challenging and rewarding place for students to work and learn.
+It is also a place where students can gain mentoring from me and more senior postdoctoral researchers and undergrad and graduate students.
 We also enjoy having fun and love celebrating little successes along the way - usually in the form of cake and chocolate!
-(Any baking skills are hugely admired and appreciated!).
+Please see the relevant information in the sections below regarding constraints on spaces for applicants.

-From Fall 2023 onward for the foreseeable future, I aim to admit at least one to two new MASc level graduate students but not PhD level students given my pending retirement plans.
+From this time onward until Fall 2027, I aim to admit at least one to two new MASc level graduate students but no new PhD level students given my pending retirement plans.
 Please direct PhD inquiries to my other Developmental area colleagues.
 MASc student research practicums typically involve projects related to Community Outreach and applicants should view that section of this website to see descriptions of ongoing projects.
 Other research in the lab currently focuses on early pragmatic language acquisition as assessed by the Language Use Inventory (LUI) and exploring in more detail cross-sectional and longitudinal aspects of development from large existing data sets.
 For such work, students with knowledge of (or interest in learning) sophisticated statistical techniques (e.g, growth modelling, cluster analysis) would be a great fit.
 Students should be aware that more traditional in-lab single-child studies, with families visiting the lab, are not the focus anymore at the lab and are not being conducted any more.
 Other research possibilities may exist given current grants obtained, and if you are admitted to the MASc program, Dr. O'Neill would discuss these possibilities with you individually to see if any might be a good fit for your own interests.

 Interested graduate applicants can find more general information about graduate studies in our developmental area and in the Department at the following sites: